Promotion for Programs & Events

 Dollars & Cents

+Do speakers and moderators have to register for the conference?
 If a speaker is not registered for the conference, they can only attend the program at which they are presenting and visit the exhibits.
 They may not attend any other programs, special events or meal functions.
 We ask that all NJ librarians who are also speakers at the conference to support the professional association by registering for conference and allowing themselves the opportunity to experience the other events throughout the day.
 New Jersey librarians that do not officially register for the conference will receive special badges, valid only for the session or sessions in which they are speaking.

+One of my speakers is a NJ librarian.
+How can we pay/reimburse for the speaker’s time and other costs?
 NJLA relies on the support of NJ librarians and library workers through membership and conference registration.
 We are grateful to our librarians for sharing their expertise, but also recognize the mutual benefit of the opportunities NJLA offers for professional growth and development.
 NJ librarians are not awarded honorariums, speaking costs, or reimbursements for travel, meals or hotel costs.
 Requests for these costs will not be approved on the program proposal.
 In some circumstances, requests for reimbursement of necessary materials can be negotiated.

+How do I determine how much to pay the speaker we want for our program?
 First, consult the speaker reimbursement policy to determine what can be offered to the speaker (http://bit.ly/1M0QCXb).
 Secondly, ask the speaker what their usual honorarium is, or what their initial request for an honorarium would be for a library association event.
 NJ librarians and vendors are not normally reimbursed for participating as panelists or speakers.

 If you have questions about the amount, email the Conference Committee BEFORE you confirm.
 If the amount is higher than we would like, we will ask you to attempt to negotiate, or ask if the speaker would consider offering more than one presentation while at the conference.
 We have had speakers agree to reduce their price because they are pleased to be by the ocean or they have family on the East Coast.
 It never hurts to ask.

+An honorarium has been approved for my speaker.
+How do I obtain that honorarium for him/her?
 Even if a cost has been approved, you must fill out the reimbursement form AFTER the conference, and the NJLA office will send payment directly to the speaker.
 Only pre-approved costs will be reimbursed.